|Quick Facts: Teacher Assistants|

 The median annual wage for teacher assistants was $28,900 in May 2020.

-Employment of teacher assistants is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
-Rising student enrollment along with state and federal funding for education programs should affect growth.
+Employment of teacher assistants is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for teacher assistants.